Stanstead Abbotts: The village

 Once situated on the main A414, Stanstead Abbotts has many old buildings in its High Street, although many have now made way for newer residential properties.
 The village is on the Hertford East branch line, with trains from St Margarets station to Liverpool Street station.
 The main industry in the village used to be making ale but many of the original maltings have now been demolished to make way for a small business park.

 The main entrance to the All Nations Christian College in Stanstead Abbotts was used as the entrance to the school in the "St Trinians" films.

 The local school is St Andrews Primary CE (VC) Primary School.

 The Lee Valley Marina, part of the Lee Valley Park, is located to the south of the village on the River Lea.

 The village was awarded the title "Best kept village in Hertfordshire – large village" in 1999.

 Several bus routes run through or near the village, including buses to Harlow, Hunsdon, Hertford, Cheshunt, and Waltham Cross.

+The Stanstead Abbotts built up area as defined by the Office for National Statistics extends beyond the parish boundary to include Stanstead St Margarets and the parts of Great Amwell parish around St Margarets railway station.
+These areas west of the River Lea within the built up area also have Stanstead Abbotts postal addresses.